 I’ve actually been advised several times to restrict my son’s access to his special interests and try to force him into other topics.

-By contrast, my non-autistic son has been obsessed with inventions for years.
+By contrast, my non-autistic child has been obsessed with inventions for years.

-For a long time, inventions were the only thing he’d talk to people about, the only thing he’d write about or draw, and the only thing he’d play was inventing games.
+For a long time, inventions were the only thing they’d talk to people about, the only thing they’d write about or draw, and the only thing they’d play was inventing games.

-Not once did anyone tell me that I should dissuade him from his love of inventing.
-No one ever worried that I was letting him get too obsessed.
+Not once did anyone tell me that I should dissuade them from his love of inventing.
+No one ever worried that I was letting them get too obsessed.

 Neurotypical children obsess over things all the time.